N-Gibson/the-outdoorsman-proxy/README.md

 # the-outdoorsman-proxy

-This is a proxy server that makes a fetch request to
+This is a proxy server that makes a fetch request to the [Skyhook](https://www.skyhook.com/) api in order to recieve the location of a user.

 ## Tech